vijayjadhavaug/Decision-Tree/readme.md

 If purity is not achieved but one of the above conditions is met, splitting will stop, and the node will remain impure.

+Splitting:
+    Best: you do a split for every numerical value  w.r.t rest of the values. every time you create 2 datasets.you repeat this process and find the highest IG for a particular pair.
+    Random: here splitting criteria is randomly decided thereby helping to reduce overfitting HOwever, best is the preferred option

 ## 3. max_depth

 default is None --> means you are not controlling the depth. chances of overfitting is high